Desert Dangers: Toads

 Your vet will be able to supply anti-arrhythmic drugs, sedation (if needed), atropine and sub-cutaneous fluids.
 With supportive care and quick action, even your smallest pets have a very excellent chance of surviving the toxin of the bufo toad.

 - Cardiac glycoside effects: Drugs such as atropine, phenytoin and lidocaine may be administered to manage bradycardia (abnormally slow pulse) and other cardiac irregularities.

 - Hallucinogenic effects: Sedation may be required to keep the pet calm until the poison is expelled from the body.

 - Emesis (vomiting) may be indicated if there was a recent substantial ingestion and the dog is sufficiently alert.
 Repeated oral charcoal doses (every 2-6 hours) may help reduce the duration of poisoning.

-- Desert Dangers: Rattlesnakes
+- Desert Dangers: Rattlesnakes and Your Pets

-- Desert Dangers: The Bark Scorpion
+- Desert Dangers: The Bark Scorpion and Your Pets

-- Bats and Pets
+- Desert Dangers: Bats and Your Pets